NuclearRedeye/raycasting/README.md

 Then open http://localhost:8080 in your browser.

-You can also package the entire application in a docker container, ready to distribute.
+You can also package the application into a docker container...

 ```
 make release
 docker build -t raycasting:local .
+docker run -p 8080:80 raycasting:local
 ```

+And again, then open http://localhost:8080 in your browser.

 ## License